The Intellectual Property and Antitrust Review: Argentina

 - the Federal Constitution, in the terms mentioned above;

-- the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (WTO TRIPS Agreement), incorporated through Law No. 24,425 of 1995;
+- the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (the WTO TRIPS Agreement), incorporated through Law No. 24,425 of 1995;

 - the Berne Convention, incorporated through Law No. 25,140 of 1999;